drupol/not-a-number.io/content/posts/random/2023-12-23-retrospective-2023.md

 Izumi was no ordinary cat.
 He was profoundly attached to me, following me everywhere, talking with me, sharing my bed (_at least when I was single_), and eagerly awaiting my return home, the bond between us was strong.
 He enjoyed car rides and could recognize familiar destinations.
 He was more than a pet.
 He was my shadow, my friend, my confident.
-He was always there in the most difficult moments of my life, his wisdow was something I'll never forget.
+He was always there in the most difficult moments of my life, his contagious wisdom was something I'll never forget.
 Time has passed, I moved in and out and since then I moved into a house with a garden and what would be a house with a garden without at least two cats?
 So, I adopted Nakano, a friend for Izumi.
 After a week of grimacing, they became totally inseparable.

 {{< figure src="/images/IMG_20180107_122839.jpg" caption="Izumi and Nakano" width=1024 >}}